charlescoverdale/pythoncasualdabbler/README.md

 -   The text is 100% written in python and R, and published using [Rmarkdown](https://rmarkdown.rstudio.com/) and [Bookdown](https://bookdown.org/)

--   New chapters will be released periodically
+-   New chapters will be released periodically.

+**Ideas for new chapters:**

+-   Text and sentiment analysis

+-   Web scraping

+-   Economics and time series analysis

 **Limitations:**